hellerve/blog/wip/The_Carp_Compiler,_(as_of_2017).md

 although admittedly BNF grammars make for a nice specification of a language.
-It spits out an enriched AST—the regular AST is called `Obj`, the extended version `XObj`—that stores a little bit of additional information, such as where the node is coming from (line, column, and file information) and a unique identifier that we will need in the emitter.
+It spits out an enriched AST—the regular AST is called `Obj`, the extended version `XObj`—that stores a little bit of additional information, such as where the node is coming from (line, column, and file information), memory management info that we will talk about later, and a unique identifier that we will need in the emitter.

 The only thing that I consider of note here is that the reader macros `@` and `&`, which you can read about in my previous blog post, are defined in the